I Want To...

 Frequently Asked Questions

-Nov.
-1. We cannot accept applications after that date unless there are extenuating circumstances.
-If that is the case, please contact our residency coordinator.
+Our deadline for new applications is November 4th.
+We cannot accept applications after that date unless there are extenuating circumstances.
+If that is the case, please contact our residency coordinator via our residency email at firstname.lastname@example.org.

 No. At least one letter MUST be from an emergency medicine (EM) physician.
-We encourage you to ask for letters from faculty members with whom you have worked closely and who will best be able to assess your clinical and/or research abilities.
-However, it is recommended that two of your letters come from emergency physicians.
-Again, the SLOE is strongly encouraged.
+We encourage you to ask for letters from faculty members with whom you have worked closely with and who will best be able to assess your clinical and/or research abilities.
+This year, we recognize that students will not have completed away rotations and encourage you to ask your non-EM letter writers to use the O-SLOE, available from CORD.

-ERAS allows four letters to be sent to each residency program.
+ERAS allows four letters to be uploaded to each residency program.
 We do not accept letters of recommendation submitted outside of ERAS.

-All applicants will be notified by email whether they have been offered an interview or not.
+All applicants will be notified by email via ERAS whether they have been offered an interview or not.

 - ERAS application